 This issue contains \$2,389,594 in borrowing related to a CPA project to renovate existing athletic fields.
-The Community Preservation Committee is making a paydown of \$690,433 against the \$3,080,000 upon the maturity of the note.
+The Community Preservation Committee is making a paydown of \$690,433 against the \$3,080,000 temporary note issued to finance this project, upon the maturity of the note.